migtools/mig-operator/docs/usage/CachedClient.md

 The cache will be kept up to date with an informer/watch mechanism, with data being pushed into the cache by the APIserver as it is updated.

-If you find mig-controller is hitting OOMKilled errors after enabling the cached client, you can bump the memory requests and limits for mig-controller with these MigrationController CR fields.
+If you find mig-controller is getting OOMKilled errors after enabling the cached client, you can bump the memory requests and limits for mig-controller with MigrationController CR fields mentioned in [turning on cached clients.](#turning-on-cached-clients)

-### APIserver load of Cached Clients
+### APIserver load and Memory Usage of Cached Clients

 | Cache Turned On? | Reads go to | Writes go to | Memory Usage | APIserver load from Reads | APIserver load from informer |
 |------------------|-------------|--------------|--------------|---------------------------|------------------------------|